Enough with the Mudslinging Campaigns

 Next, change the way third party ads are handled.
 If a person or corporation chooses to run an advertisement endorsing a candidate, then require a complete and clear disclosure as to who paid for the ad.
 No more of these commercials paid for by "people for better government" disclosures we now see.
 It would remove the mystery of who is supporting who and why.

 I would also like to see more debates on television.
 These debates show us so much more about each candidate than the commercial endorsements.
-We all know that every corporation and organization has a candidate they would like to see in the Whitehouse, but they have their own best interst in mind, not yours and mine.
+We all know that every corporation and organization has a candidate they would like to see in the Whitehouse, but they have their own best interest in mind, not yours and mine.

 Finally, Shorten the Length of Campaigns!